History of the San Francisco Police Department

 The San Francisco Police Department began operations on August 13, 1849, during the California Gold Rush in San Francisco, California, under the command of Captain Malachi Fallon.

+The police department was created –along the Chilean consulate in San Francisco– following the attack of The Hounds gang on the Little Chile neighbourhood (Spanish: Chilecito).

 History

 At the time of founding on August 13, 1849, Chief Malachi Fallon had a force of one deputy captain, three sergeants, and thirty officers.

 In 1851, Albert Bernard de Russailh wrote about the nascent San Francisco police force:

 As for the police, I have only one thing to say.
 The police force is largely made up of ex-bandits, and naturally the members are interested above all in saving their old friends from punishment.
 Policemen here are quite as much to be feared as the robbers; if they know you have money, they will be the first to knock you on the head.
 You pay them well to watch over your house, and they set it on fire.
 In short, I think that all the people concerned with justice or the police are in league with the criminals.
 The city is in a hopeless chaos, and many years must pass before order can be established.
 In a country where so many races are mingled, a severe and inflexible justice is desirable, which would govern with an iron hand.

 On October 28, 1853, the Board of Aldermen passed Ordinance No. 466, which provided for the reorganization of the police department.
 Sections one and two provided as follows:

 The People of the City of San Francisco do ordain as follows:

 Sec.
 1. The Police Department of the City of San Francisco, shall be composed of a day and night police, consisting of 56 men (including a Captain and assistant Captain), each to be recommended by at least ten tax-paying citizens.

 Sec.
 2. There shall be one Captain and one assistant Captain of Police, who shall be elected in joint convention of the Board of Aldermen and assistant Aldermen.
 The remainder of the force, viz., 54 men, shall be appointed as follows: By the Mayor, 2; by the City Marshal, 2; by the City Recorder, 2; and by the Aldermen and assistant Aldermen, 3 each.

 In July 1856, the "Consolidation Act" went into effect.
 This act abolished the office of City Marshal and created in its stead the office of Chief of Police.
 The first Chief of Police elected in 1856 was James F. Curtis a former member of the San Francisco Committee of Vigilance.